MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 The final step to running your app in Microsoft 365 and Outlook is to sideload your updated personal tab [app package](..//concepts/build-and-test/apps-package.md) in Microsoft Teams.

-1. Package your Teams application ([manifest](../resources/schema/manifest-schema.md) and [app icons](/microsoftteams/platform/resources/schema/manifest-schema#icons)) in a zip file.
+1. Package your ([app manifest](../resources/schema/manifest-schema.md) and [app icons](/microsoftteams/platform/resources/schema/manifest-schema#icons)) in a zip file.
 If you used Teams Toolkit to create your app, you can easily do this using the **Zip Teams App Package** option in the **UTILITY** section of Teams Toolkit.
 Select the `manifest.json` file for your app and the appropriate environment.

     :::image type="content" source="images/toolkit-zip-teams-app-package.png" alt-text="Screenshot shows the Zip Teams App Package option in Teams Toolkit extension for Visual Studio Code.":::